jz-dai/DaiStephanZhang_ENV797_TSA_FinalProject/README.md

 -   `Code` contains all of the R code associated with the timeseries analysis.

 -   `Data` contains all of the data for the analysis.
-It contains the following sub-folders
+It contains the following
+    sub-folders:

     -   `Data/Raw`: all of the raw data sets.

     -   `Data/Processed`: all of the processed data in a format that is easily readable in R

--   `Figures` contains all of the produced graphs from the analysis.
+-   `Forecasts` contains all of the forecasts and top accuracy statistics produced held in `.csv` files.
+It contains the following sub-folders:

+    -   `Forecasts/Methane`: all of the forecasts for methane concentrations

+    -   `Forecasts/Temperature`: all of the forecasts for temperature anomalies

 The `Progress_Tracker.txt` was only contained within the project and not any folders.
 This file was the task organizer for the project.

 This `README.md` file was only contained within the project and not any folders.